-New Mountain Finance Holdings, L.L.C. ("NMF Holdings", the "Operating Company" or the "Master Fund") is a Delaware limited liability company.
-NMF Holdings is externally managed and has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-As such, NMF Holdings is obligated to comply with certain regulatory requirements.
-NMF Holdings intends to be treated as a partnership for federal income tax purposes for so long as it has at least two members.
+New Mountain Finance Holdings, L.L.C. (the "Operating Company" or the "Master Fund") is a Delaware limited liability company.
+The Operating Company is externally managed and has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+As such, the Operating Company is obligated to comply with certain regulatory requirements.
+The Operating Company intends to be treated as a partnership for federal income tax purposes for so long as it has at least two members.

-NMF Holdings is externally managed by New Mountain Finance Advisers BDC, L.L.C. (the "Investment Adviser").
+The Operating Company is externally managed by New Mountain Finance Advisers BDC, L.L.C. (the "Investment Adviser").
 New Mountain Finance Administration, L.L.C. (the "Administrator") provides the administrative services necessary for operations.
-The Investment Adviser and Administrator are wholly-owned subsidiaries of New Mountain Capital (defined as New Mountain Capital Group, L.L.C. and its affiliates).
-New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling approximately \$9.0 billion as of December 31, 2011.
+The Investment Adviser and Administrator are whollyowned subsidiaries of New Mountain Capital (defined as New Mountain Capital Group, L.L.C. and its affiliates).
+New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling approximately \$9.0 billion as of December 31, 2012.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity, and credit investment vehicles.
-NMF Holdings, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of New Mountain AIV, L.P. ("Guardian AIV") by New Mountain Capital in October 2008.
+The Operating Company, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of New Mountain Guardian AIV, L.P. ("Guardian AIV") by New Mountain Capital in October 2008.
 Guardian AIV was formed through an allocation of approximately \$300.0 million of the \$5.1 billion of commitments supporting New Mountain Partners III, L.P., a private equity fund managed by New Mountain Capital.
 In February 2009, New Mountain Capital formed a co-investment vehicle, New Mountain Guardian Partners, L.P., comprising \$20.4 million of commitments.
-New Mountain Guardian (Leveraged), L.L.C. and New Mountain Guardian Partners, L.P., together with their respective direct and indirect whollyowned subsidiaries, are defined as the "Predecessor Entities".
+New Mountain Guardian (Leveraged), L.L.C. and New Mountain Guardian Partners, L.P., together with their respective direct and indirect wholly-owned subsidiaries, are defined as the "Predecessor Entities".

-New Mountain Finance Corporation ("New Mountain Finance") is a Delaware corporation that was originally incorporated on June 29, 2010.
-New Mountain Finance is a closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
-As such, New Mountain Finance is obligated to comply with certain regulatory requirements.
-New Mountain Finance intends to be treated, and intends to comply with the requirements to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended, (the "Code") commencing with its taxable year ended December 31, 2011.
+New Mountain Finance Corporation ("NMFC") is a Delaware corporation that was originally incorporated on June 29, 2010.
+NMFC is a closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
+As such, NMFC is obligated to comply with certain regulatory requirements.
+NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended, (the "Code").